Shuriken1987/data_json/README.md

- A SPA aplication in which data is loaded only when it arrives.
+ A SPA aplication in which data is loaded only when requested.